 5. Don't sacrifice accuracy for efficiency.

-Now more than ever, interconnectivity means that customers, employees, competitors, and media can (and will) publish stories before your internal team is ready, regardless of whether or not those stories are accurate or complete.
-During an actual crisis, responding in a timely manner is important, but accuracy is paramount.
+Now more than ever, interconnectivity means that customers, employees, competitors and media can (and will) publish stories before your internal team is ready, whether or not those stories are accurate or complete.
+During an actual crisis, a timely response is important, but accuracy is paramount.
 Don't publish incorrect information because you feel rushed to "get something out there."

 6. Be honest and follow through.

 If you don't know the truth yet, or your organization is not quite ready to respond with a detailed message, communicate that.
-Tell relevant stakeholders that the organization is gathering information and preparing a formal response.
+Tell stakeholders that the organization is gathering information and preparing a formal response.
 Spokespeople must weigh the recommendations from the organization's legal counsel alongside the nature of the crisis.
-Regardless of what is said, if a spokesperson promises a future statement, the organization must follow through.
+Regardless of what is said, if your spokesperson promises a future statement, your organization must follow through.
 Broken promises will only exacerbate the crisis.

 7. Assess your response and brainstorm improvements.